grader/grader-server/README.md

 ## Quick Install
-Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your NodeApp application.
+Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your application.

 The boilerplate comes pre-bundled with a `package.json` files that contain the list of modules you need to start your application.